StashaG/StashaG/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=stashag" alt="stashag" /></a> </p>

+- 👩🏽‍💻 I have been accepted into the Zero to Merge Incubator with [Cloud Native Computing Foundation (CNCF)](https://www.cncf.io/) and I am excited to be participating in some cool opensource projects.

 - 👩🏽‍💻 I’m currently contributing to the [YNA Project](https://github.com/Young-N-Ambitious/yna_frontend)

 - 🌱 I’m currently learning more about Angular.
 - 🙋🏽‍♀️ Pronouns: she/her
 - 📧 Email: stacey.graham1106@gmail.com